Here are some of the basics of EFT as presented by Carol Corcoran, LCMFT, LMFT and Certified EFT Therapist on a PodCast with Chris at MindBodyRadio:

 When doing your search, the next step is to focus on the couple therapist, or couple counselor’s credentials.
 Marriage and Family Therapists or MFTs have attended graduate school with the specific focus on relationships and family systems.
 Additionally, there are two prominent psychotherapy models in the field of couple and family therapy.
 1) Emotionally Focused Therapy (EFT) and 2) Cognitive Behavioral Therapy (CBT).
 I was initially trained in CBT over 25 years ago, and provided this approach to couples for many years.
 Sadly, CBT didn’t have nearly the success I have experienced with couples providing a pure ‘EFT’ approach, which the research bares out.
 EFT has a 70-90% success rate, which is why it is my modality of choice for helping partners connect at a deep and profound level.
 I have gone well beyond my grad school focus of Marriage, Family Therapy, to include an advanced certification in Emotionally Focused Therapy which took several years to obtain.
 This indicates a much more advanced skill set than simply taking some additional course work or and having attended several trainings.

-In many ways, EFT has been pushed into the background, because it’s been around since the 80’s, wait, that means it has been a focus for 30 years and has tons of research to back it up.
-While CBT is considered the granddaddy of couple therapy, it only began being utilized in the 60’s.
+In many ways, EFT has been pushed into the background, because it’s been around since the 80’s, wait, that means it has been a focus for 30 years with tons of research to back it up.
+While CBT is considered the granddaddy of couple therapy, it only began being utilized in the 60’s and not much has changed.
 The challenge is, CBT is supported by the old guard of most Universities and Departments at Grad Schools, where it hasn’t moved to open the doors to new, more effective therapeutic modalities, such as EFT.
 This means, CBT is what most American therapists are taught at most Universities and colleges.
 Conversely, EFT is flourishing around the globe and is close to replacing the old CBT model everywhere but the U.S. I am well am aware of many American graduate students who only know about EFT from Dr. Johnson’s books and journals, because they did a paper on it rather than an entire course focused on it, which is very unfortunate.

 The gold standard search for a couple therapist, relationship therapist or marriage counselor is The International Centre for Excellence in Emotionally Focused Therapy (ICEEFT linked here), because you can be assured, the Certified EFT Therapists in your area have undergone rigorous training needed to help you and your partner salvage and deepen your relationship.
 At this site you will also find the research to support the high effectiveness rate of EFT along with the parts of the world where EFT is thriving.